Whiteknight/CrossStitch/README.md

  Because Stitches are Console applications, they are very easy to develop and test.
 There's no magic to it: Read messages from STDIN and write messages to STDOUT, and do whatever processing you need to do in between.

  With the simplicity comes power.
-You can offload expensive background processing steps from an overloaded webserver to a cluster of CrossStitch nodes on commodity hardware, for example.
+You can offload expensive background processing steps from an overloaded webserver to a cluster of CrossStitch nodes.
+You can decompose a large, unweildy monolithic application into a suite of small and simple microservices.
+You can transform a collection of outdated commodity server machines into a powerful and flexible computation cluster

 ## Architecture